Littering and dumping

-Litter means any type of rubbish left lying in an open or public place.
+Litter is any type of rubbish left lying in an open or public place.
 It includes everything from cigarette ends to dog fouling and unwanted furniture.
-The Litter Pollution Act 1997 (as amended in 2017), allows local authorities to impose penalties on people who litter.
-The Gardaí have the power to issue on-the-spot fines for litter offences.
+The local authorities can impose penalties on people who litter.
+The Gardaí can also issue on-the-spot fines for litter offences.

 Local authorities and litter prevention

-Local authorities are responsible for keeping public places that are under their control, including public roads, clear of litter as much as possible.
+Local authorities are responsible for keeping public places under their control, clear of litter.
 Their duties include:

 - Street cleaning